dnhn/resume-builder/README.md

     Résumé Builder
 </h1>

-Résumé Builder is an innovative capstone project from Dwarves Foundation’s front-end development course in 2023.
+Résumé Builder, which was built on top of Dwarves Foundation’s [Next.js Boilerplate](https://github.com/dwarvesf/nextjs-boilerplate), is an innovative capstone project from their [front-end development course](https://github.com/dwarvesf/df-frontend-2023) in 2023.
 This tool combines the power of artificial intelligence to offer users comprehensive assistance in refining and enhancing the content of their résumés.

-This project is built on top of [Dwarves Foundation](https://github.com/dwarvesf)’s [Next.js Boilerplate](https://github.com/dwarvesf/nextjs-boilerplate).

 ## Quick Start